-iii. testing program, types of tests and basis, including number of tests conducted (both individual and systemic);
+iii. testing program, types of tests and basis, including number of tests conducted (based both on individual complaints and on systemic investigations);

 iv. investigative experience, apart from testing;

 v. summarize the complaint outcomes, including judicial and administrative findings, number of pending complaints, and number of awards and amount to plaintiffs of monetary and non-monetary relief; and vi. activities that further the enforcement objectives of full-service and broad-based fair housing activities.